Natalielim/autoavail/README.md

-# hugo-mock-landing-page

-# autoAvail for GCal
+# AutoAvail for GCal

-## About autoAvail for GCal
+## About AutoAvail for GCal
-autoAvail for GCal is a modern, AI-driven matchmaking service that revolutionizes how people find meaningful relationships.
-By combining AI technology with social matchmaking elements, we deliver a more effective, community-driven, and personalized approach to dating – all at less than 1/10th the cost of traditional matchmaking.
+AutoAvail for GCal is a Chrome extension that enhances email communication by integrating with Google Calendar to suggest available meeting times.
+When a user types "{availability}" while composing an email, the extension instantly retrieves their free time slots from their calendar and inserts them into the message.
+It also offers customizable settings, such as restricting availability to 9 AM - 5 PM on weekdays, ensuring users share only their preferred time windows.

 Our platform offers:
-- AI-driven personalized matching
-- Group dates and curated social experiences
-- Community feedback integration
-- Continuous match improvement through real-time feedback
+- **Time-saving**: Automates the process of checking and listing available times, reducing manual effort.
+- **Accuracy**: Pulls real-time data from Google Calendar to prevent scheduling errors or double-bookings.
+- **Convenience**: Seamlessly integrates into the email composition flow with a simple trigger word.
+- **Customizable**: Lets users define availability preferences, like 9-5 on weekdays, to match their work habits.
+- **Productivity boost**: Speeds up meeting coordination, allowing users to focus on their core tasks.

 ## Project Structure
 - `USER-STORIES.md`: Contains detailed user stories and feature requirements